Independent Projects Overview

 - The project repo contains a README that includes:

-- author name
+- application name

-- description of program
+- description of application

 - link to site on GitHub Pages

-- copyright and license information
+- copyright, date, and license information

 - Site is successfully deployed to GitHub pages.